|Course Name||Bachelor of Commerce (Accounting)|

 English Language Requirement

-Overall IELTS score of 6 with no individual band score less than 5.5 OR equivalent.
+Overall IELTS score of 6 with no individual band score less than 5.5 OR Overall PTE score of 50 with no subscore less than 50 OR equivalent.

 Academic Entry Requirements